-Creation of the FSM domicile for Japanese Corporations has led to large inflows of resources.
+Creation of the FSM domicile for Japanese corporations has led to large inflows of resources.

-In 2005 the FSM passed corporate tax legislation that enabled the creation of an overseas domicile.
-The law provides for a corporate tax rate that provides an attractive domicile for Japanese captive insurance companies and other corporations.
-The benefit of these arrangements has been a steadily growing stream of revenues to the National government.
-In FY2018 there was an unusually large receipt of \$84 million, reflecting a large declaration of capital gains.
+In 2005 the FSM passed corporate tax legislation that enabled the creation of an overseas domicile which has created a steadily growing stream of revenues to the National government.
+In FY2018 there was an unusually large receipt of \$84 million.
 Again, in FY2019 there was a further large receipt of \$62 million.
 Although large payments are to be expected periodically, recent years have been exceptional.
 The steady component of this revenue base is, however, likely to grow gradually from its current level of \$10 million annually.

 FSM runs large fiscal surpluses.
 The overall fiscal balance recorded a surplus of \$24 million in FY2020 or 7% of GDP.
 In FY2018 and FY2019 surpluses of \$99 million, a record, and \$77 million were recorded, respectively.
 The fiscal surplus attained in FY2020 represents a more normal year without the receipt of exceptional payments from the FSM domicile.
-It thus more accurately reflects the underlying level of surplus and domestic savings generated by the FSM.

 Large fiscal surplus has supported rapid growth in the nation's own FSM Trust Fund.
 The large increase in sovereign rents has been utilized in two major ways.
 First, and most importantly, the FSM has created a national trust fund (FSMTF).
-Notably, about two-thirds of the additional resources have either been allocated to the trust fund or remain unspent.
-At the end of May 2021, the FSMTF is estimated to be close to \$368 million, which is a significant and impressive amount.
-Second, the increase in resources has permitted significant growth of national government congressionally specified projects.
+At the end of May 2021, the FSMTF is estimated to be close to \$368 million.
+Second, the increase in resources has permitted significant growth of national government congressionallyspecified projects.
 By FY2018 these projects had grown to \$23 million achieving a level of \$29 million in FY2020 or 8% of GDP.

-Large discrepancies between State and National fiscal position.
+Large discrepancies between State and National

+fiscal position.
 However, the fiscal outturn differed significantly between the FSM national and state governments.
 While the national government ran a surplus of \$26 million in FY2020, the states recorded a small deficit of \$2 million.
-The FSM state governments, where service delivery occurs, have been constrained by the declining real value of Compact grants, while the national government has benefited from a boom in revenues from fishing fees and the offshore domicile for Japanese corporations.
+The FSM state governments, where service delivery occurs, have been constrained by the declining real value of Compact grants.